 Here are four ways to try controlling scent on your hunting clothes this season, and two that maybe you should avoid.

-Deer will see you, hear you and smell you before you ever know that they are there.
+Deer will see you, hear you and smell your human odor before you ever know that they are there.
 Turn the tide with some of these tried-and-true, but not very well-known methods of adding scent to your clothes.

 They just might fool that big whitetail into thinking you're something else.